drcrow/cult-clicker/README.md

 # Cult Clicker
-Cult Clicker is a very basic incremental game.
+Cult Clicker is a browser-based incremental game where you can create your own lovecraftian cult.

 Check it at [cult-clicker](https://drcrow.github.io/cult-clicker/)

-## Changelog
-v0.1 Basic mechanics
-v0.2 Rebuild mechanics